holgerBerger/hpc-workspace/admin-guide.md

 It is the cleaners task to iterate through the spaces to find if there is anything looking like a workspace not having a valid DB entry, and iterate through the deleted workspace to check how old they are, and if they should still be kept or be deleted.
-Furthermore it checks the DB entries if any of them are expired, and moved the entry and the directory to the deleted directory if needed.
+Furthermore it checks the DB entries if any of them are expired, and moves the entry and the directory to the deleted directory if needed.

-All the tools fall back from ```rename()``` if needed, and can operate across filesystem-boundaries, but this is ofc a lot slower and should be avoided.
+All the tools fall back from ```rename()``` if needed, and can operate across filesystem-boundaries, but this is of course a lot slower and should be avoided.
 Some filesystems like NEC ScaTeFS or Lustre with DNE can have failing
 ```rename()``` within a filesystem, this is covered.